jmfb/unit-test/README.md

 This is primarily because these are not instance based mocks.
 It would be possible to extend this solution in that respect (even matching instance) but it would have to extend the detour library to support call-through to the original function.

+Warning: Usage of this class is precarious when, depending on compiler options, the function gets inlined.
+Overwriting the original function has no effect on any of the inlined callers.